Becoming a Member

 Members of the Lincoln County Rifle Club (LCRC) enjoy unlimited access to the Club’s shooting ranges and facilities, training and marksmanship events, and the opportunity to enjoy shooting sports with others who share their interests.
+Membership in the Club is both a privilege and a responsibility.

 Frequently Asked Questions